XM List of Supported & Banned Countries

 When using MetaTrader 4 and MetaTrader 5, traders pay a commission of $3.50, €2.60, £2.25, or CHF 3.30 per side per lot, depending on the account's currency.
 TradingView and Pepperstone platform users also pay a $3.50 commission per side per lot.
 However, those trading via cTrader benefit from a slightly lower commission of $3.00 per side per lot.
 For non-USD accounts on TradingView, cTrader, and Pepperstone's platform, the commission is converted into the account currency at the current spot rate.

-Exness is a well-established global broker with a strong presence in African and Asian markets.
+Exness is a well-established global broker with a strong presence in over 130 countries.
 Founded in 2008, Exness serves a vast number of traders worldwide.
 The broker operates under the regulation of several financial authorities across different jurisdictions.
 These include the FSCA in South Africa, the CMA in Kenya, and the FSC in Mauritius, among others.

 Regarding market products, Exness supports the trading of over 250 different instruments.
 These include CFDs on forex, energies, cryptocurrencies, stocks, metals, and indices.
 The broker supports MetaTrader 4, MetaTrader 5, and Exness Trader as the trading platforms available.
 Traders can choose from five different trading accounts: two standard and three professional options.